honeycombio/honeycomb-opentelemetry-android/README.md

 | attributes | Attributes?      | false       | Additional attributes you would like to log along with the default ones provided. |
 | thread     | Thread?          | false       | Thread where the error occurred.
 Add this to include the thread as attributes.    |

+Additionally, you will receive the exception broken down into classes, methods, and lines through the following structured stack trace attributes:

+- `exception.structured_stacktrace.classes` - Array of class names from each stack frame
+- `exception.structured_stacktrace.methods` - Array of method names from each stack frame
+- `exception.structured_stacktrace.lines` - Array of line numbers from each stack frame

 ### Android Compose
 #### Setup
 Android Compose instrumentation is included in a standalone library.
 Add the following to your dependencies in `build.gradle.kts`: